Wine & More

 • and a screw (the “worm”, the spiral).

-Additional preparations and tools might be required if you end up opening a seriously old bottle of wine.
+Additional preparations and tools might be required if you end up opening seriously old or vintage wine.
 Extra care is required to avoid damaging the cork or the wine inside.
+Instead of a traditional corkscrew with a worm and a lever consider using an ah-so wine opener or a Durand, both designed to gently remove old and fragile corks.

 We earn a commission if you make a purchase, at no additional cost to you.

-Pull the cork out delicately.
+Step 4.
+Leverage the cork out

 Once the cork is removed, smell it to check for any off smells such as TCA (cork taint).
 Or not, this could be considered pretentious and ridiculous if you’re not certain you know what you’re doing.

 Remove the cork from the bottle opener and put it on the side or, ideally, on a small plate.
-This is done so that the guest can examine the cork if they want, to make sure it’s wet on the side that was in the bottle and dry on the outer end.
+This is done so that the guests can examine the cork if they want, to make sure it’s wet on the side that was in the bottle and dry on the outer end.

 Once the cork is removed, wipe the neck of the bottle to remove any debris or cork particles before serving the wine.